containers/podman/docs/source/markdown/podman-create.1.md

 to all devices on the host, turns off graphdriver mount options, as well as turning off most of the security measures protecting the host from the container.

+Rootless containers cannot have more privileges than the account that launched them.

 **--publish**, **-p**=*port*